-ADD THAT HAS TO BE MATRICULATED A student is eligible to apply for financial aid if he/she:

-- is enrolled as a matriculated student in an eligible program - meets the federal aid citizenship requirements outlined below - has received a high school diploma, or has the recognized equivalent of a high school diploma, typically a GED, or has passed a Department approved ability-to-benefit test, and - does not owe a repayment of an SFA grant and/or is not in default on federal student loans, and - is maintaining satisfactory progress in the program (please see pages 33-34 for Satisfactory Academic Progress details), and - provides a valid Social Security Number, and - has not borrowed in excess of the annual or aggregate loan limits, and - for the Federal Pell Grant program, has not received a Bachelor's degree, and - for the Direct Loan Programs, is enrolled on at least a half-time basis.

-Some of these general eligibility requirements are discussed in greater detail in this chapter and in following chapters.
+- General Eligibility - A student is eligible to apply for financial aid if he/she: - is enrolled as a matriculated student in an eligible program - meets the federal aid citizenship requirements outlined below - has received a high school diploma, or has the recognized equivalent of a high school diploma, typically a GED, or has passed a Department approved ability-to-benefit test - does not owe a repayment of an SFA grant and/or is not in default on federal student loans - is maintaining satisfactory progress in the program (please see Satisfactory Academic Progress details) - provides a valid Social Security Number - has not borrowed in excess of the annual or aggregate loan limits - for the Federal Pell Grant program, has not received a bachelor's degree - for the Direct Loan Programs, is enrolled on at least a half-time basis - Some of these general eligibility requirements are discussed in greater detail in this chapter and in following chapters of the Student Handbook

-B. Eligible Programs
+• Eligible Programs

-The four programs offered by NY College have been reviewed and meet the requirements of an eligible program for financial aid purposes.
+• The four programs offered by NY College have been reviewed and meet the requirements of an eligible program for financial aid purposes.
 Financial aid is awarded only to students who enroll in a full program and meet the eligibility requirements and conditions for financial aid.